d0k3/EmuNAND9/README.md

 ## What can this do?
 Actually, a lot!
 See this incomplete list:
 * Completely setup a fresh SD card for EmuNAND, including cloning SysNAND to EmuNAND and autosetup of a homebrew starter pack
+* Setup a minimum size RedNAND, saving space on your SD card
 * Clone your SysNAND to your EmuNAND, at any time, without wiping SD data
 * Make backups of your SysNAND and EmuNAND
 * Convert GW type EmuNANDs to RedNAND and vice versa